Farzat07/youtube-subscriber/README.md

 which properly builds the react application from jsx to browser-readable js, exports the output as a container (artifact), and then deploys the resulting website to GitHub pages.

+### How to deploy yourself

+First of all, make sure to set the environment variables, either directly or by writing to a `.env` file at the root directory.
+The expected environment variables are `MONGO_USER`, `MONGO_PASS`, `RABBIT_USER`, `RABBIT_PASS`, `VITE_API_BASE_URL`, and `YOUTUBE_API_KEY`.
+The `VITE_API_BASE_URL` is the URL from which to access the API flask server, while `YOUTUBE_API_KEY` is only needed if running from a non-residential server.

+Next, make sure to have the docker containers up and running by executing `docker-compose up` at the root directory.

+To install the python dependencies, run `pip install -r requirements.txt`.

+The data collector and data analyser scripts are started by running `python -m data_collector` and `python -m data_analyser` respectively.

+For non-production, the API back-end can be started by running `flask --app api:app run`.
+For production use, make sure to use gunicorn instead.
+The command I used is:
+`gunicorn --workers 3 --bind unix:/srv/csca5028/flask.sock --umask 007
+--access-logfile - --error-logfile - api:app`.